Stochastic Adaptive Gradient Descent Without Descent: Introduction

 \subsection{Related work}

-Tuning the step-size in gradient descent (GD) has been the topic of a large body of literature.
-Without being exhaustive, we review the related work on adaptive step-sizes, with a focus on SGD.

-\textbf{Further adaptation of \cite{malitsky2019adaptive}} In the deterministic setting, \cite{malitsky2019adaptive} introduced an adaptive version of GD (here-after called AdaGD) that they later refined in \citep{malitsky2024adaptive} to improve constant factors in the choice of the step-size.
+\textbf{Further adaptation of \citet{malitsky2019adaptive}} In the deterministic setting, \citet{malitsky2019adaptive} introduced an adaptive version of GD (here-after called AdaGD), later refined in \citep{malitsky2024adaptive} to improve constant factors in the choice of $\lambda_k$.
 A proximal version has been developed \citep{latafat2024adaptive}.
-As far as we know, there has been little work on adapting AdaGD to the stochastic setting (beyond the heuristics in \cite{malitsky2019adaptive}).
-One exception is the work of \cite{defazio2022grad}, which takes inspiration from AdaGD, but which derives a rather different algorithm, that only allows for increasing step-sizes.
-In contrast, our method adapts to the local geometry at every iteration which generates non-monotone step-sizes.
+As far as we know, there is little work on adapting AdaGD to the stochastic case (beyond the heuristics in \citealt{malitsky2019adaptive}).
+One exception is due to \citet{defazio2022grad}, who take inspiration from AdaGD, but derives a rather different algorithm \textit{à la} AdaGrad that still features a $\lambda_0$ whose choice is important.

-\textbf{Adaptive methods.} Adaptive methods are a very active topic due to their extensive use for training neural networks \citep{duchi2011adaptive, mcmahan2010adaptive, kingma2014adam, tieleman2012lecture}.
+\textbf{Adaptive methods.} Adaptive methods are a very active topic due to their use for training neural networks \citep{duchi2011adaptive, mcmahan2010adaptive, kingma2014adam, tieleman2012lecture}.
 However, they still feature a step-size parameter (and possibly others), whose choice significantly affects the performances \citep{sivaprasad2020optimizer}.
-Beyond AdaGD, many other strategies exist in the deterministic setting \citep{li2023simple,lan2023optimal,khaled2023dowg}.
-In particular, AdaGD can be seen as a more stable version of the Barzilai-Borwein step-sizes \citep{barzilai1988two, raydan1997barzilai}.
+Many other strategies exist beyond AdaGD in the deterministic setting , \citep{li2023simple,lan2023optimal,khaled2023dowg}, and AdaGD can be seen as a more stable version of the Barzilai-Borwein step-sizes \citep{barzilai1988two, raydan1997barzilai}.
 Stochastic adaptations of these step-sizes have been proposed for convex \citep{tan2016barzilai} and non-convex optimization \citep{8945980,castera2022second}, but they always mitigate the instability of the methods through additional hyper-parameters.
 Overall, we stress that the stochastic setting possesses additional difficulties that make it significantly more challenging \citep{orabona2020icml}.